-Below we provide the unemployment eligibility requirements in Arizona.
-If you have additional information about applying for AZ unemployment benefits then contact the Arizona unemployment office.
+Get the Arizona unemployment eligibility requirements.
+Find out how to file your unemployment claim in Arizona online or by phone using the information below.
+If you still have questions or issues about applying for Arizona unemployment benefits then contact the Arizona unemployment office.

-There are two ways to apply for Unemployment Insurance (UI) Benefits; you may use the telephone or the internet.
-ARRA is the acronym for the Arizona Re-employment Rapid Access.
-ARRA is the telephone method used to file an Arizona claim for Unemployment Insurance Benefits.
+There are two ways to apply for Unemployment Insurance Benefits, online or over the phone.
+Arizona Re-employment Rapid Access is the telephone method used to file an Arizona claim for Unemployment Insurance Benefits.
 It is a computer-based, interactive voice response system.
 It can only be used with a touch-tone telephone and you can choose to have the instructions read in English or Spanish.
 You can also apply online at AZUI.com

-Information about the Emergency Unemployment Compensation (EUC) program, which extends regular Unemployment Insurance benefits, may be found online.
-If you have previously applied for EUC and wish to reactivate your claim, you must use the ARRA telephone system--reactivation's filed over the Internet will not be processed.
+Information about the Emergency Unemployment Compensation program, which extends regular Unemployment Insurance benefits, may be found online.
+If you have previously applied for EUC and wish to reactivate your claim, you must use the ARRA telephone system.
+Reactivations filed online will not be processed.

 The ARRA system is not available on any state holiday.
 AZUI.com is available on state holidays except those that occur on a Friday.

-How to Prepare - You should have the following information ready (whichever filing method you choose):
+You should have the following information ready based on the filing method you have chosen.

 All weekly claims for benefits are for a calendar week.
 The claim week begins on Sunday and ends at 12:00 midnight on the following Saturday.
 You will need to file a weekly claim for benefits for the current week that ends this Saturday on Sunday or before 6:00 PM next Friday.
 If, your last day of work for the employer that you indicated was your last employer when you completed your initial application for benefits falls within the current week, you must report your earnings or a stop will be placed on your claim which will delay any payment(s) that you may be entitled to.
 If you worked for any employer during this or future benefit weeks, you must report your total earnings (before deductions) even though you may not have received payment from your employer.